mikecann/gatsby_mikecann.co.uk/source/_posts/artificial-harmonics-part-3.md

 [![](https://mikecann.co.uk/wp-content/uploads/2010/04/ArtificialHarmonics3.png "ArtificialHarmonics3")](https://mikecann.co.uk/wp-content/uploads/2010/04/ArtificialHarmonics3.png)

 Well its been a while since I have made a new mix, but I have been collecting tracks for it for a while.
 This one came together fairly quickly actually, about two days worth of composition and then a few variations until I was happy with it.
 I decided not to add any movie samples to this one to keep it nice and simple, got alot of other projects on at the moment!
-Im not even sure if people actually like those movie samples tho, let me know if you do!
+Im not even sure if people actually like those movie samples tho, let me know if you do!<!-- more -->

 I have called it Harmonics (Part 3) as the third instalment in my Harmonics series is long overdue and I felt that it just kinda felt like a Harmonics Mix.